saltstack/salt/doc/ref/configuration/master.rst

     name (for example ``_auth`` or ``_return``) or the single catchall entry ``"*"``.

 A command may be mapped to at most one pool.
-At most one pool may use the ``"*"`` catchall.
-When a payload's ``cmd`` does not match any exact mapping, it is routed to the catchall pool (if present) or to :conf_master:`worker_pool_default` otherwise.
+Exactly one pool must use the ``"*"`` catchall so that every command has a routing destination;
+payloads whose ``cmd`` is not matched by an explicit mapping are sent to that pool.

-The master refuses to start if the configuration is invalid — for example if two pools claim the same command, if no catchall or :conf_master:`worker_pool_default` is provided, or if a pool has no ``commands``.
+The master refuses to start if the configuration is invalid — for example if two pools claim the same command, if no pool (or more than one pool) uses the ``"*"`` catchall, or if a pool has no ``commands``.
 See :ref:`tunable worker pools <tunable-worker-pools>` for a full walkthrough of the validation rules and recommended layouts.

 .. code-block:: yaml